varya/varya.github.com/_posts/en/issues/2013-06-28-javascript-component-solutions.md

 };
 ```

-As a JavaScript, this data can be any of any type.
+As a JavaScript, this data can be of any type.
 Not only strings and number,
-but large treeish hashes, arrays and even functions.
-Such a flexibility is extra
+but large treeish hashes, arrays and even functions are possible.
+Such a
-salutary for organizing data in complex component and customization.
+flexibility is extra salutary for organizing data in complex component and
+customization.

 ```
 <input